 A robust machine learning model is resilient when facing perturbations in the input data.
 Robustness can be evaluated by analysing how much the model predictions are affected by changes such as noise.
-The subcategory of adversarial robustness specifically deals with perturbations that are designed to be hard to detect and change the model's prediction (adversarial examples) [49].
+The subcategory of adversarial robustness specifically deals with perturbations that are designed to be hard to detect and change the model's prediction (adversarial examples) [52].
 We focus on applying perturbations that are likely to occur for non-malicious application scenarios rather than adversarial attacks.

-When ground truth labels are available, one way to evaluate robustness is to check the difference in correctness with and without added noise [7].
-For regression, we check the difference in CCC and for classification the difference in UAR and UAP.
-Another evaluation metric is to consider how often a perturbation changes the output, which is presented as adversarial frequency in Bastani et al. [50].
+When ground truth labels are available, one way to evaluate robustness is to check the difference in correctness with and without added noise [5].
+For regression, we check the difference in CCC and for classification the difference in UAR.
+Another evaluation metric is to consider how often a perturbation changes the output, which is presented as adversarial frequency in Bastani et al. [53].
 We base our metric percentage of unchanged predictions on this concept.
 For classification, the percentage of unchanged predictions is simply the percentage of samples where the class label prediction does not change from the clean audio to the audio with perturbation.
 It is not as straightforward to define what counts as an unchanged prediction for continuous values.
 For our tests, we set a threshold of 0.05, i.e., two predictions are considered to be unchanged if their absolute difference is below 0.05.
 This metric can be used for labelled as well as for unlabelled datasets.
-For regression, we additionally consider the change in average value between the clean audio and the audio with perturbations.

 Table IV gives an overview of the discussed robustness tests, their test sets, and suggested passing conditions if a binary test result is desired.
-As with the correctness tests, the thresholds for the passing conditions are application dependent, and the thresholds in the table are only an example to show how the test results can be summarized into a percentage of passed tests.
-The number of robustness tests are 82 each for arousal, dominance, and valence, and 193 for categorical emotions.
+As with the correctness tests, the thresholds for the passing conditions are application dependent, and the thresholds in the table are only an example to show how the test results can be summarised into a percentage of passed tests.
+The number of robustness tests are 64 each for arousal, dominance, and valence, and 148 for categorical emotions.
 In the following paragraphs, we provide additional information to the single tests, besides what is shown in Table IV.